What Does Range Mean In A Car?

 Electric Car in Charging Station.

 Each hybrid is built differently.
-For example, most use an internal combustion engine (ICE) is standard, backed up by an electrical supply.
+For example, most use an internal combustion engine (ICE) is traditional, backed up by an electrical supply.
 However, some send the power to the wheels from the battery (primarily), using a gasoline engine to recharge it as you’re driving.

 With so many varied designs, it’s challenging to accurately narrow down the precise formulas hybrid ECUs use.